Jurijus Kadamovas and Iouri Mikhel: Investigation

 Muscatel's body was found near the Parrotts Ferry Bridge by fishermen.
-An accomplice of Kadamovas and Mikhel learned the FBI was investigating the case and were onto him.
+An accomplice of Kadamovas and Mikhel, Ainar Altmanis, learned the FBI was investigating the case and were onto him.
 He decided to confess and cooperated with the FBI.
 He helped them find the bodies of the other four victims.
 The FBI wire-tapped the phones of Kadamovas and Mikhel and recorded them discussing ransom money.
 They also secured data from their cellphones.
 The data showed both men had been driving north on Highway 99 toward the New Melones Lake on the days each victim had died.

 Other evidence linked the men to the murders.
 Muscatel's body had been carried to the edge of the Parrotts Ferry Bridge and was accidentally dropped on a curb where it had left blood stains.
 Kadamovas had also told a friend he had thrown a man off that bridge.
 Mikhel and an accomplice had used Umansky's debit card to withdraw money from an ATM which had been captured on video by a surveillance camera.
 Mikhel had also used Kharabadze's and Safiev's ATM cards to withdraw money and was caught on video from surveillance cameras once again.
 The FBI also searched the homes of both men and found physical evidence linking them to the crimes, including ransom notes and weapons.

 An IRS investigator traced how the ransom payments were laundered.
 He discovered that the payments were laundered abroad before being deposited in accounts held by Kadamovas and Mikhel.
 In total, Kadamovas and Mikhel received over $1 million in ransom money from the kidnappings.